We’re talking trash today on the 53rd Anniversary of Earth Day.

-This topic is especially important to Sanibel and Captiva as the islands are home to a large number of wildlife and sea creatures.
+This topic is especially important to Sanibel and Captiva as the islands are home to many species of wildlife that are susceptible to consuming or getting tangled in our trash.
 More than 67% of Sanibel Island is conservation land, preserved as a natural habitat for wildlife.
 The remaining percentage of the island has restricted building codes and rules enforced to protect the habitat for these animals.

-The islands are a sanctuary for birds, sea turtles, lizards, frogs, bobcats and yes, alligators.
+The islands are a sanctuary for birds, fish, sea turtles, reptiles, bobcats, and yes, alligators.
 These creatures live in harmony with residents and those visiting the island.
 Since we all share the same home, we must be vigilant in our efforts to protect and enhance the island’s delicate environment and ecosystem.

-Here are a few tips we pulled from Sanibel’s Environmental Reference Handbook to help keep our beaches beautiful:
+Here are a few tips we pulled from Sanibel’s Environmental Reference Handbook to help keep our islands wild & wonderful:

 - Enjoy birds from a distance.
 Our beaches have shorebirds that stop by to “refuel” during their migration.
 Causing the birds to run or fly away from you wastes the energy they need to survive their migration.
 Enjoy the birds from a distance and try not to scare them off.

 - Stay clear of nesting areas.
 This may seem obvious, but some nesting sites aren’t marked, and therefore, aren’t obvious.
 If you notice tracks or holes in the sand, it’s best to stay clear of the area.